 Even if you disagree with the overwhelming scientific consensus that man-made greenhouse gases (GHGs) cause climate change, you would still have to face the fact that energy generated from fossil fuels such as coal and natural gas is a major source of pollution and is not sustainable (i.e. the resources are not renewable and will run out).

 This may sound technical but it’s actually pretty easy, so bear with me!
 For appliances, electrical power consumption is measured in watts ( W ), and when you factor in the amount of time the appliance is in use, you end up with watt-hours (Wh).
 So if you turn on an 18 W bulb for two hours it’ll consume 36 Wh.
-Electricity in California costs around $0.15 per kWh (kWh = kilowatt hour = 1000 Wh), which is about average for worldwide prices.
+When I compiled this, electricity in California cost around $0.15 per kWh (kWh = kilowatt hour = 1000 Wh), which is about average for worldwide prices (it’s now a little higher than that).
 So, let’s say you have five 18 W lightbulbs turned on for five hours per day for 340 days a year, that’s 5 x 18 x 5 x 340 = 153,000 Wh, or 153 kWh.
 At $0.15 per kWh, this will cost $0.15 x 153 = $22.95.

 So you can stop there if you like – just knowing the energy used (kWh) or the cost ($) of this power is sufficient to compare energy use between your appliances.
 But it’s also easy to calculate the carbon footprint from the kWh number.
 On average in the U.S., the carbon cost is 0.7 kg of CO2 per kWh, so 153 kWh equates to: 153 x 0.7 = 107.1 kg CO2.